pasccom/KeyboardCompositor/README.md

 -------------------

 Here is the list of ideas I would like to implement
-- Allow the user to activate the extension on text fields without the `lang` attribute (or with other `lang` attribute).
 - Allow the user to configure the mapping for a given language.

 If you have any other feature you will be interested in, please let me know.